SeanDemske/express-jobly-api/readme.md

 -Install Node v12.17.0+
 -CD into project directory
 -Run 'npm install' to install dependencies
--Create your production and test databases and seed with jobly-seed.sql -Run the application with 'node server.js'
+-Create your production and test databases and seed with jobly-seed.sql
+-Run the application with 'node server.js'

 ## To Run Tests
--Install jest
+-Make sure jest is install jest
 -Run 'jest -i' or 'jest -i --silent' for less details